 Lausanne, on a budget

 Visiting Lausanne soon?
 Are you on a tight budget?
-Then keep on reading.
+Then keep on reading for my best tips on how to travel to Lausanne on a budget.

 Switzerland is, without a doubt, a postcard-perfect country.
 Yet, it’s also so expensive that your heart aches, in case you are not a millionaire, that is.
 There are, however, some tips which have helped us save some francs every now and then and I want to share them with you.